International Relations, Politics and History

 Our Politics, Philosophy and Economics programme allows you to understand the numerous crises currently facing the world.
 It equips you with the tools and abilities needed to understand and resolve these challenges.
 Drawing on key insights from these three fields of study, the course provides students with the skills required to understand complex problems, evaluate available solutions and advance their ideas persuasively through robust argumentation.

-Academics in this division play an active role in shaping the world with their research and expertise.
+Academics in this department play an active role in shaping the world with their research and expertise.
 This includes engagement in policy on militarisation, immigration, and democracy, as well as work with the Department for Education and the Institute for Education.

 In addition to the more traditional forms of assessment, our students can expect to be set a wide variety of assessment types that could include designing museum exhibits, working with film, designing and delivering a poster presentation, writing a political speech and engaging in role play simulation exercises.